lovedeen/Exercise-14-Capstone-Project/README.md

-# Ex.No:3(D)    INTERFACE
+# Ex.No:3(E) INNER CLASS

 ## QUESTION:
-You are programming bots that analyze weather data.
-Each bot must implement a common interface and give a prediction.

- Bot Types:

-SunBot: Predicts "HOT" if temperature > 30, else "MODERATE".

-RainBot: Predicts "COLD" if temperature < 20, else "WARM".

-Input:

-temperature
-botType (1 for SunBot, 2 for RainBot)Output:
-Prediction as a string.
+Write a Java program to create an inner class and access it from the outer class.

 ## AIM:
-To implement weather prediction using interfaces with two bots — SunBot and RainBot.
+To demonstrate accessing an inner class from an outer class in Java.

 ## ALGORITHM :
-1. Create WeatherBot interface with predict() method.
+1. Create an outer class with a private variable.
-2. Implement SunBot and RainBot classes with different prediction logic.
-3. Take temperature and botType as input.
+2. Define an inner class inside it with a method to access the outer variable.
+3. In main(), create an object of the outer class.
-4. Use the chosen bot to call predict().
+4. Use it to create an object of the inner class.
-5. Display the prediction.
+5. Call the inner class method.

 ## PROGRAM:
  ```